fivetran/fivetran_sdk/development-guide.md

 At the moment, partner code should be developed in a language that can generate a statically linked binary executable.

 ## Command Line Args

-The executable needs to accept a `--port` argument that takes an integer as port number to listen.
-It should listen on both IPV4 (i.e. 0.0.0.0) and IPV6 (i.e ::0), but if only one is possible, it should listen on IPV4.
+The executable needs to:
+* Accept a `--port` argument that takes an integer as port number to listen.
+* Listen on both IPV4 (i.e. 0.0.0.0) and IPV6 (i.e ::0), but if only one is possible, it should listen on IPV4.

 ## General Tips, Conventions, Guidelines